-The Compensation Committee is responsible for setting the compensation and benefits for Mr. Horowitz and our other executive officers, to determine distributions and grants of awards under our various stock and other incentive plans and to assume responsibility for all matters related to the foregoing.
+The Compensation Committee is responsible for setting the compensation and benefits for our chief executive officer and our other executive officers, to determine distributions and grants of awards under our various stock and other incentive plans and to assume responsibility for all matters related to the foregoing.
 Meetings of the Compensation Committee are called by the chair of the committee and the chair sets the agenda for each committee meeting.
-In performing its responsibilities, the Compensation Committee typically invites, for all or a portion of each meeting, Mr. Horowitz and other members of management to its meetings.
-Mr. Horowitz meets with the Compensation Committee on an ongoing basis to discuss the objectives and performance of Marchex's NEOs.
-For compensation relating to our executive officers, the Compensation Committee considers recommendations from Mr. Horowitz, Mr. Arends, Mr. Caldwell and our Vice President of People Services, who utilize various industry compensation surveys as part of our company wide annual compensation review process.
-After receipt and discussion of such recommendations with Mr. Horowitz, the Compensation Committee meets without Mr. Horowitz to ultimately determine the compensation packages for each of our executive officers.
-Mr. Horowitz does not participate in deliberations regarding his own compensation.
+In performing its responsibilities, the Compensation Committee typically invites, for all or a portion of each meeting, our chief executive officer and other members of management to its meetings.
+Our chief executive officer meets with the Compensation Committee on an ongoing basis to discuss the objectives and performance of Marchex's NEOs.
+For compensation decisions relating to our executive officers, the Compensation Committee considers recommendations from our chief executive officer, our general counsel, our chief financial officer and our vice president of people services, who utilize various industry compensation surveys as part of our company wide annual compensation review process.
+After receipt and discussion of such recommendations with our chief executive officer, the Compensation Committee meets without our chief executive officer to ultimately determine the compensation packages for each of our executive officers.
+Our chief executive officer does not participate in deliberations regarding his own compensation.

-NEO Compensation for 2013
+NEO Compensation for 2014